openhab/openhab-docs/_addons_ios/alexa-skill/readme.md

 Switch WaterAlarm          "Water"           (SecuritySystem) {alexa="SecurityPanelController.waterAlarm"}
 ```

-For components of a device, which isn't covered by the existing interfaces, that have more than one setting, characterized by a number within a range or just turn on and off, the Mode, Range and Toggle controllers can be used to highly customize how you interact with that device via Alexa.
+For components of a device, which isn't covered by the existing interfaces, that have more than one setting, characterized by a number within a range or just turn on and off, the [Mode](#modecontroller-mode), [Range](#rangecontroller-rangevalue) and [Toggle](#togglecontroller-togglestate) controllers can be used to highly customize how you interact with that device via Alexa.
+With the expansion of these controllers support to other languages, the skill will use your server [regional settings](#regional-settings) if available, falling back to `en-US`, to determine your default locale setting.
 Below are few examples on how these interfaces can be used.
-Details about to the configuration settings are listed in the next section under the relevant interface.

 ```
 Group Washer       "Washer"               {alexa="Endpoint.Other"}
-String Cycle       "Cycle"       (Washer) {alexa="ModeController.mode" [supportedModes="Normal=Normal:Cottons,Delicate=@Value.Delicate:Knites",friendlyNames="Wash Cycle,Wash Setting",ordered=false]}
+String Cycle       "Cycle"       (Washer) {alexa="ModeController.mode" [supportedModes="Normal=Normal:Cottons,Delicate=@Value.Delicate:Knits",friendlyNames="Wash Cycle,Wash Setting",ordered=false]}
 Number Temperature "Temperature" (Washer) {alexa="ModeController.mode" [supportedModes="0=Cold:Cool,1=Warm,2=Hot",friendlyNames="Wash Temperature,@Setting.WaterTemperature",ordered=true]}
-String Status      "Status"      (Washer) {alexa="ModeController.mode" [supportedModes="Wash,Rinse,Spin",friendlyNames="Wash Cycle Status",nonControllable=true]}
+String Status      "Status"      (Washer) {alexa="ModeController.mode" [supportedModes="Washing,Rinsing,Spinning",friendlyNames="Wash Status",nonControllable=true]}
 Switch Power       "Power"       (Washer) {alexa="ToggleController.toggleState" [friendlyNames="@DeviceName.Washer"]}
 ```
 ```
-Group Fan     "Fan"          {alexa="Endpoint.Other"}
+Group Fan     "Fan"          {alexa="Endpoint.Fan"}
 Number Speed  "Speed"  (Fan) {alexa="RangeController.rangeValue" [supportedRange="1:10:1",presets="1=@Value.Minimum:@Value.Low:Lowest,10=@Value.Maximum:@Value.High:Highest",friendlyNames="@Setting.FanSpeed,Speed"]}
 Switch Rotate "Rotate" (Fan) {alexa="ToggleController.toggleState" [friendlyNames="@Setting.Oscillate,Rotate"]}
 Switch Power  "Power"  (Fan) {alexa="ToggleController.toggleState" [friendlyNames="@DeviceName.Fan"]}